← Back to Resources

 Startup / small job shop (5-50 people)

-If you’re supplying primes or tier-1s, you’re already living in AS9102.
-Your “readiness” signal is program criticality and inspection volume.
+If you are supplying primes or tier-1s, you are already living in AS9102.
+Your readiness signal is program criticality and inspection volume.
 Once you have recurring FAIRs every week, you benefit immediately from software that standardizes how characteristics are captured and retains objective evidence.

 High-mix manufacturer (50-300 people)

 This is where ITAR pressure usually spikes.
-You’re adding programs, suppliers, maybe a second facility, and suddenly drawings are bouncing around email chains.
+You are adding programs, suppliers, maybe a second facility, and suddenly drawings are bouncing around email chains.
 The FAI tool you choose becomes a control point:

 Enterprise / tier-1 / multi-site (300+ people)